biohazardxxx/Crew-Composer/docs/README.md

-# Documentation - CrewAI Modular Config Template
+# Documentation - Crew Composer

-Welcome to the documentation for the CrewAI Modular Config Template.
-This template is fully configuration-driven and designed to be extended via YAML, dynamic tool loading, and optional MCP integration.
+Welcome to the documentation for Crew Composer.
+It is fully configuration-driven and designed to be extended via YAML, dynamic tool loading, and optional MCP integration.

 Use the pages below to get started and tailor the template to your needs.